ZeldOcarina/nu-dentistry/dentures.md

       extraction, so they’re just as natural-looking as regular dentures.
 Our dentists want to ensure you’re always comfortable with your smile, so we take great care that your false teeth fit and look better than your real ones have in years.
-  - heading: CAN I GET MY TEETH PULLED AND DENTURES ON THE SAME DAY?
-    content: Yes.
-After your teeth are pulled, your denture dentist can set you up with immediate dentures that will act as temporary replacements while your permanent dentures are being made.
-To have your immediate dentures prepared in time, you may have to schedule an appointment before your extraction so that a mold of your mouth can be done.
   - heading: CAN YOU SLEEP IN DENTURES?
     content: While you may want to, we highly recommend that you don’t wear your dentures at night.
 Taking out your false teeth while sleeping gives your gums time to